-To use the Motion Detector with LabPro, LabQuest, LabQuest Mini, or CBL 2, the Motion Detector is connected to the interface with the included cable.
-Plug the cable into the DIG/SONIC port on the right side of the Motion Detector.
-Plug the other end of the cable into the interface.
-To use the Motion Detector with the Universal Lab Interface, plug the cable into Port 2 of the ULI.
+To use the Motion Detector with LabPro, LabQuest 2, LabQuest, LabQuest Mini,

+TI-Nspire Lab Cradle, or CBL 2, the Motion Detector is connected to the interface with the included cable.
+Connect the cable to the DIG/SONIC port on the side of the Motion Detector.
+Connect the other end of the cable to the interface.
+To use the Motion Detector with the Universal Lab Interface, connect the cable to Port 2 of the ULI.